 - 1,294 Device brands seen this year

-In contrast, iOs ecosystem looks and feels like a coherent platform where one can properly plan and execute any interactive idea that comes to mind, without worrying their mind on overly various screens sizes and operating system versions.
-Report also acknowledges this topic with additional charts:
+In contrast, the iOs ecosystem looks and feels like a coherent platform where one can properly plan and execute any interactive idea that comes to mind, without worrying their mind on overly various screen sizes and operating system versions.
+The report also acknowledges this topic with additional charts:

-So, how will this look in 2016 in regards with new devices and screen manufacturers coming into play?
-Especially, automotive industry is getting more and more traction with Google on-boarding most of the major auto makers into their camp.
-The full list of Android Auto enabled vehicles can be found on official web portal but we will name just a few: Alfa romeo, Audi, Cadillac, Chevrolet, Citroen, Fiat, Ford, Honda, Jeep, Kia, Mazda, Nissan, Opel, Peugeot, Renault, Suzuki, Volkswagen, Volvo and the list goes on.
+So, how will this look in 2016 in regard to new devices and screen manufacturers coming into play?
+The especially, automotive industry is getting more and more traction with Google on-boarding most of the major automakers into their camp.
+The full list of Android Auto-enabled vehicles can be found on official web portal but we will name just a few: Alfa Romeo, Audi, Cadillac, Chevrolet, Citroen, Fiat, Ford, Honda, Jeep, Kia, Mazda, Nissan, Opel, Peugeot, Renault, Suzuki, Volkswagen, Volvo and the list goes on.

-Right now things are looking pretty consistent as Google promises that user interaction and app code will work the same on every supported Android enabled vehicle.
-I’m pretty skeptical that in the long run things will stay that way.
-First of all, automotive engineers optimize vehicles around major driving parameters so i expect that screen sizes, console positions, orientation, distance to driver/user and other external variables will vary a lot.
-You guessed it… It’s not possible to have the same user experience on your Android Auto app while driving Škoda Octavia caravan or Volkswagen Scirocco.
-Second, creativity and variety sparks when things evolve in open source arena.
+Right now things are looking pretty consistent as Google promises that user interaction and app code will work the same on every supported Android-enabled vehicle.
+I’m pretty skeptical that in the long run, things will stay that way.
+First of all, automotive engineers optimize vehicles around major driving parameters so I expect that screen sizes, console positions, orientation, distance to driver/user and other external variables will vary a lot.
+You guessed it… It’s not possible to have the same user experience on your Android Auto app while driving a Škoda Octavia caravan or Volkswagen Scirocco.
+Second, creativity and variety spark when things evolve in the open-source arena.
 Right now, screens for cars are pretty dull horizontal layouts approx. seven to ten inches in width.
 It shouldn’t stay this way, especially if you take other sojourners into account and various vehicle configurations.
-Third, there is a massive aftermarket of car audio / video vendors like Alpine, Kenwood and Pioneer that will want to dominate like Samsung is doing it right now in handheld space.
-If you look into Pioneer CarPlay compatible offering, you will see screen sizes ranging from 5 to 8 inches (and this is just for starters).
+Third, there is a massive aftermarket of car audio/video vendors like Alpine, Kenwood and Pioneer that will want to dominate like Samsung is doing it right now in handheld space.
+If you look into Pioneer CarPlay compatible offerings, you will see screen sizes ranging from 5 to 8 inches (and this is just for starters).

 Again, developers will need to properly optimize and most importantly get to know the auto ecosystem before executing their apps for the automotive market (having in mind even more fragmentations and segmentations).
-As other authors wrote… fragmentation is both curse and blessing and you can see how much blessing do we have if you download a full PDF report on OpenSignal page.
+As other authors wrote… fragmentation is both a curse and a blessing and you can see how many blessings do we have if you download a full PDF report on OpenSignal page.